Impact on Business (GRI3-3)

 4. Freedom of association and right to collective bargaining

-5. Illegal forms of labor, including human trafficking, forced labor, child labor
+5. Illegal forms of labor, including human trafficking, forced labor, and child labor

 6. Data privacy